ankit-scripts/Hospital-Emergency-Room-Dashboard/README.md

 - **Legend:** Wait Time Status
 - **Values:** No. of Patients

+### 🔶 Key Findings

+The average waiting time in the ER was around 35.3 minutes, showing there is still room to streamline processes and improve patient flow.

 ---

 ### 🔶 5.
 Gender Analysis: Visualize patient distribution by gender.